 FSU-RISE SCHOLAR OF THE 2017-2018 ACADEMIC YEAR

-For having oustanding scholarship, dedication, and program participation
+For having outstanding scholarship, dedication, and program participation

 FSU Biomedical Science Summer Camp (BSSC): For rising high school freshmen, sophomores, juniors and seniors

 The Fayetteville State University 2019 Biomedical Science Summer Camp (BSSC) will be held two weeks this year: Sunday, June 16- Friday, June 21 and Sunday, June 23- Friday, June 28.
 The aim of the residential (housing and meals provided), one-week summer camp is to enhance students' writing, math, technology and critical thinking skills while expanding their knowledge of the biomedical sciences.
 Campers will be involved in a full-week of intensive hands-on, enrichment and team building activities.
 Additionally, the campers will enjoy a day-long field trip to learn more about the biomedical research applications of Biomedical Science.
 Finally, we will access what students have learned over the week through a comprehensive examination at the end of the camp.
 The culmination of the camp is the Closing Ceremony, where campers will make presentations on what they learned during the week in the audience of family and friends.
 The cost of the camp per student is $300 (Early Application Deadline by April 30, 2019); $350 (Regular Application Deadline: May 11-30, 2019) and $375 (Late Deadline: June 1-14, 2018).
 All prices include the $50 application/ processing fee, which is non-refundable.
 Please see attached 2019 BSSC Application.